gzi17001/dyscord-lab.github.io/_pages/about.md

 We are connected to
 the multidepartmental [Center for the Ecological Study of Perception and Action](https://cespa.uconn.edu/) and the cross-divisional [Social-Ecological and Environmental Lab](https://seelab.socialpsych.uconn.edu/).
+[We acknowledge](https://nacp.uconn.edu/land-acknowledgement/) that the land on which we gather is the territory of the Mohegan, Mashantucket Pequot, Eastern Pequot, Schaghticoke, Golden Hill Paugussett, Nipmuc, and Lenape Peoples, who have stewarded this land throughout the generations.

 ## Joining the lab